victorviro/mlflow_tutorial/README.md

 After running this, MLflow has logged information about our experiment runs and they are stored locally in the directory called `mlruns`.
 Note that MLflow runs can be recorded to local files, to a SQLAlchemy compatible database, or remotely to a tracking server.
 By default, the MLflow Python API logs runs locally to files in the `mlruns` directory we mentioned.

-To log runs remotely, we can set the `MLFLOW_TRACKING_URI` environment variable to a tracking server’s URI or call `mlflow.set_tracking_uri()` in the code.
+To log runs remotely, we can set the `MLFLOW_TRACKING_URI` environment variable to a tracking server’s URI as we will see in the next example or call `mlflow.set_tracking_uri()` in the code.
 For instance, if we want store runs locally but we prefer to save it to a designated location, we could specify it at the beginning of the program as follows:
 ```
 mlflow.set_tracking_uri('file:/home/viro/mlrun_store')
 ```